-Homelessness means the condition of being without long-term accommodation.
+Homelessness means having no home or permanent place the condition of residence being without long-term accommodation.

 Homeshare means an intergenerational housing option where a senior homeowner rents out a room to a younger individual at a very low cost.
 In exchange, the younger individual, typically a university student, supports the senior with daily tasks such as shopping, cooking, or cleaning.